-In Instance 2, the Duration field of the first DMG Sensing Request frame is calculated by Equation (11-10) with the Sounding Duration 1a, Report Duration 1a, Sounding Duration 1b, and Report Duration 1b fields delivered within the DMG Sensing Response frames in the Instance 1.
+In Instance 2, the Duration field of the first DMG Sensing Request frame is calculated by Equation (11-10) with the Sounding Duration 1a, Report Duration 1a, Sounding Duration 1b, and Report Duration 1b fields delivered within the DMG Sensing Response frames in Instance 1.
 The measurement in DMG monostatic sensing PPDUs covers the number of transmit AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field within the TDD Beamforming Information field of the DMG Sensing Request frame of the Instance 1.

-The duration of the transmission of the DMG monostatic sensing PPDUs of STA A including the SBIFS is equal to the Sounding Duration 1a and the DMG monostatic sensing PPDUs of STA B including the SBIFS is equal to the Sounding Duration 1b.
+The duration of the transmission of the DMG monostatic sensing PPDUs of STA A including the SBIFS is equal to the Sounding Duration 1a and the corresponding PPDUs of STA B including the SBIFS is equal to the Sounding Duration 1b.

-The duration of the transmission of the DMG Sensing Measurement Report frame of STA A is equal to the Report Duration 1a and the DMG Sensing Measurement Report frame of STA B is equal to the Report Duration 1b.
+The duration of the transmission of the DMG Sensing Measurement Report frame of STA A is equal to the Report Duration 1a and the corresponding frame of STA B is equal to the Report Duration 1b.

 Bistatic DMG sensing instance

-DMG sensing instances of measurement whose Sensing Type field is set to bistatic are bistatic DMG sensing instances.
+DMG sensing instances of measurement whose Sensing Type field is equal to bistatic are bistatic DMG sensing instances.
 Only a single transmitting STA and a single receiving STA participate in a bistatic DMG sensing instance.
 The roles of the sensing initiator (sensing transmitter or sensing receiver) and sensing responder are set by the RX Initiator field of the Measurement Session Control field within the DMG Sensing Measurement Session element sent by the sensing initiator.
 These roles apply to all DMG sensing instances of the same measurement setup(#2075).

-A bistatic DMG sensing instance in which the sensing initiator is the sensing transmitter is composed of one or more BRP frames with TRN field transmitted by the sensing initiator followed after a BRPIFS with a BRP frame from the sensing responder.
+A bistatic DMG sensing instance in which the sensing initiator is the sensing transmitter, is composed of one or more BRP frames with a TRN field transmitted by the sensing initiator, after a BRPIFS with a BRP frame from the sensing responder.
 The measurement covers the number of transmit AWV combinations indicated by the Number TX Beams Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Session element (see 9.4.2.325 (DMG Sensing Measurement Session element)).

-The beams covered start from the First Beam Index specified in the BRP Sensing element and continues with following beams in the Tx Beam List subelement.
-Per each of these AWV combinations, all the AWV combinations indicated in RX Beam List subelement (see 9.4.2.325.2 (RX Beam List subelement)) of the sensing responder are covered.
+The beams covered start from the First Beam Index specified in the BRP Sensing element and continue with beams in the Tx Beam List subelement.
+For each of these AWV combinations, all the AWV combinations indicated in RX Beam List subelement (see 9.4.2.325.2 (RX Beam List subelement)) of the sensing responder are covered.